 In a nutshell, it’s all about your needs as a producer.
-If sample quality and selection is your top priority, then I have found Splice to have a slight advantage.
-However, Loopcloud features make using, editing, and auditioning samples so much easier.
+If the interface simplicity, sample quality, and selection are your top priority, then I have found Splice to have a slight advantage.
+However, Loopcloud offers a richer library and many powerful features for creativity.

 Both Splice and Loopcloud offer millions of cloud-based samples that can be quickly browsed and downloaded to your computer.
 However, there are major differences between the two services.

-Note: Splice has released “Bridge”, which likes draws inspiration from Loopcloud’s DAW-integration plugin and makes for a powerful new tool for Splice users.
+Note: Splice has released “Bridge,” which draws inspiration from Loopcloud’s DAW-integration plugin and makes for a powerful new tool for Splice users.

 Overall differences between Splice and Loopcloud